laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-13/day-1/labs/react-cities.md

 #### App Component
 - Examine the working live solution and determine the functionality needed
-- Examine the HTML provided in `src/index.html` as this contains the HTML elements needed for the design
+- Examine the HTML provided in `src/public/index.html` as this contains the HTML elements needed for the design
 - Determine how best to organize the data needed to render the images
-- Create a file called imageData.js that contains an array of image objects that are assigned keys of your own choosing, but must include the image url and alt values.
 - Using Array.map() loop over the data to create the small images based on the structure you decided
 - Render the array of small image elements
 - Import `useState` into App